 - Back pain.
 The impact of a vehicle accident can lead to whiplash, herniated discs, spinal cord injuries, and a sprain of soft tissue damage.
 All these injuries can lead to back pain that does not exhibit itself until sometime after the accident occurs.

 - Neck pain.
 Similar to back pain, neck pain is also caused by the same mechanism of injury that occurs in a car accident.
 Namely, whiplash can significantly affect a car accident victim’s neck area.

 - Headaches.
 One of the most common complaints after a car accident is a headache, and they often do not appear until sometime after the incident occurs.
 Headaches could be an indicator of a more serious injury that occurred, including a blood clot, concussion, or significant head or neck injury.

 - Pain in the abdomen.
 If a person experiences pain in their abdomen after a car accident, this could be a sign of internal bleeding.
 This can be life-threatening, and victims must seek immediate medical attention if they feel any pain in their abdomen.

 - Numbness and tingling.
 One of the first symptoms of various types of neck and back injuries, including whiplash, is numbness and tingling in the extremities.
 This could be an indicator of damage to the nerves surrounding the spine.

 - Changes in behavior.
 Behavioral changes in the aftermath of a vehicle accident often indicate that there is a head or brain injury.

-It is crucial that car accident victims seek immediate medical care regardless of the severity of their injuries.
+It’s crucial that car accident victims seek immediate medical care, regardless of the severity of their injuries.
 Just because you may feel no pain after an accident occurs does not mean that there is no injury at all.
 A trained physician needs to be the one to conduct an evaluation and determine whether or not there are any injuries that need treatment.